chemfiles/chemfiles/README.md

  - Support for a number of atoms which is not constant;
  - Set custom `UnitCell` or `Topology` when reading/writing;
  - Bindings to the most used scientific languages:  Python, C, Fortran 95;
- - Work with binary formats, if the corresponding libraries are available.
+ - Work with binary formats, if the corresponding libraries are available;
+ - No dependencies outside of the C++ standard library;
- - Open-source and freely available under the Mozilla Public License;
+ - Open-source and freely available under the Mozilla Public License.

 ## File formats